-- OBJ — There are both binary and ASCII versions of this file format, developed by computer graphics company, Wavelength Technologies.
+- OBJ — There are both binary and ASCII versions of this file format, developed by computer graphics company, Wavefront Technologies.
 It’s widely used for 3D graphics applications.

 - PTX — PTX can be both ASCII and binary, but in an ASCII format, it is specifically designed for saving point cloud data from laser scanning systems.

 - E57 — This vendor-neutral file type uses both ASCII and binary to store data so users can make the most of the benefits of both file types.
 It’s accessible, fast to read, and can store vast amounts of information.